Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Fix for display when using a resolution of 1280*720
 * Fix for read errors in the S7 data source
 * Fix for the input of RGB values
-* Fix for deploy to multiple boxes
+* Fix for deploy to multiple Boxes
 * Fix for Google Docs Control

 ## 1.0.34.7 (18.01.2019)